jantursky/orderlord-help-kds/docs/getting-started/how-to-login.md

 ---

 - Open the application **"Orderlord KDS"**.
 Type on the first input line **Email** assigned email for the cook.
-The format of the login name should be email address, like **test@gmail.com** (just as example).
+The format of the login name should be an email address, like **test@gmail.com** (just as an example).
 Be aware to not add spaces on the start or end of the input.

 {% include img.html name="login_1.png" %}